-5.2 Is there a Fundamental Association between HFT and Volatility?
+4.6 Is there a Fundamental Association between HFT and Volatility?

-The previous sections confirm that the two processes of HFT and volatility generally occur during the same or near periods in intra-day space.
+The previous sections confirm that the two processes of HFT and volatility generally occur during the same periods.
 In order to analyze the fundamental association between HFT and volatility it is necessary to determine whether the association between the two variables is not in fact driven by a third variable.
-In this section I introduce controls for macroeconomic, cyclical and market factor structures found to impact stock market return volatility in the literature (see e.g. Rigobon and Sack, 2003).
-I conduct this analysis on monthly data for two reasons, a) we are looking to explain long term fundamental association between HFT and volatility and b) data for most control variables are only available on a monthly frequency.
+In this section controls for macroeconomic, cyclical and market factor structures are introduced.